colin969/Kingdom-Hearts-1.5-2.5-Selective-Downloader/README.md

 Run the EXE and follow the prompts to configure your install.

 When prompted to select a folder, select the `steamapps` folder you wish to install to.
+(By default this would be `C:\Program Files (x86)\Steam\steamapps`)

+Wait for the install to finish.
+You will get several terminals opening as it downloads each games set of files, but these will close automatically.

 # Build